-We have administered galeterone to over 250 cancer patients and healthy volunteers in Phase 1 and Phase 2 clinical trials.
-In these trials, which included patients whose tumor cells did not express AR-V7, galeterone was well tolerated and showed clinically meaningful reductions in levels of prostate specific antigen, a biochemical marker used to evaluate prostate cancer patients for signs of response to therapy.
-Therefore, and subject to the availability of resources, we anticipate continuing the clinical development of galeterone in other indications or patient populations.
-We have exclusive worldwide development and commercialization rights to galeterone.
+Galeterone has been well tolerated in prostate cancer patients and healthy volunteers in clinical trials to date.
+In these trials, which included patients whose tumor cells did not express AR-V7, clinically meaningful reductions in levels of prostate specific antigen or PSA, a biochemical marker used to evaluate prostate cancer patients for signs of response to therapy, have been observed in prostate cancer patients treated with galeterone.
+During the first half of 2016, we began enrolling patients in an expansion of an arm of our ongoing Phase 2 clinical trial of galeterone, referred to as ARMOR2, in mCRPC patients who have developed acquired resistance to Xtandi.
+We plan to evaluate this trial, as well as other planned clinical trials of galeterone, in light of the discontinuation of ARMOR3-SV.
+We have worldwide development and commercialization rights to galeterone.